-We must work toward achieving net-zero carbon emissions by 2050.
+I am proud of the work we did in passing the Inflation Reduction Act of 2022.
+This historic legislation will allow us to reduce greenhouse gases by 40 percent by the year 2030.
+Now we must work toward achieving a carbon neutral economy by 2050.
 This will require reducing greenhouse gas emissions, promoting the development of energy-efficient technologies, and utilizing homegrown energy resources.
 As a member of the Senate Climate Action Task Force, I am fighting to ensure that efforts to address the threat of climate change are a part of our nation’s energy and environmental policy.
 I strongly support the Paris Climate Agreement.
-I pushed to rejoin the Agreement after the previous Administration withdrew our membership.
+I pushed to rejoin the Agreement after the previous administration withdrew our membership.
 I also believe that we must reinstate and strengthen the Clean Power Plan rules, which set emissions standards for states, and fuel economy standards, which reduce emissions from cars and light trucks.
-I opposed the previous Administration’s efforts to overturn, roll back, or weaken these standards.
-I look forward to working with the Biden Administration on a bold agenda to address the climate crisis.
+I opposed the previous administration’s efforts to overturn, roll back, or weaken these standards.
+I will continue to work with my colleagues in Congress and the administration on a bold agenda to address the climate crisis.

 - Promoting the development of homegrown renewable energy.
 Minnesota is at the forefront of ethanol, biodiesel, and wind energy production and led the nation in 2007 by adopting a renewable energy standard that requires electric utilities to obtain 25 percent of their electricity from renewable sources like wind, solar, and biomass by the year 2025.
 We have already met this goal as more than 25 percent of Minnesota’s electricity now comes from renewable sources.
 This policy has helped stimulate renewable development throughout Minnesota, bringing in new investment and opportunities to both rural and urban areas.
 Our nation now needs to adopt national standards for renewable energy and provide consumers more choices at the gas pump.
 I support the use of tax credits—including the biodiesel tax credit, the Production Tax Credit, and the Investment Tax Credit—all of which help support continued production of and investment in clean sources of energy.
-During the coronavirus pandemic, demand for fuel has decreased, and many renewable energy plants in Minnesota and across the Midwest idled production or closed down completely.
-I am working to provide assistance to the biofuel industry and its workforce so that they can continue operating safely through these market disruptions and continue providing rural jobs and market opportunities for farmers.
+The Inflation Reduction Act also included several of my bills that make significant investments in programs that will support increased access to homegrown renewable fuels.
+These investments will support the wider adoption of biofuels all while continuing to provide rural jobs and market opportunities for farmers.

 - Increasing energy efficiency.
-As Obama Administration Energy Secretary Steven Chu once noted, improving efficiency in vehicles, buildings, and appliances isn’t just the “low-hanging fruit”—it’s the fruit that’s rolling on the ground.
+As former Obama Administration Energy Secretary Steven Chu once noted, improving efficiency in vehicles, buildings, and appliances isn’t just the “low-hanging fruit”—it’s the fruit that’s rolling on the ground.
 Promoting energy efficiency is good for business, good for consumers, and good for our economy.
 I have strongly supported programs that promote energy efficiency at the Department of Energy like the Weatherization Assistance Program and the Environmental Protection Agency’s ENERGY STAR program, which helps consumers and businesses make energy-efficient purchases.
-Another example is my Nonprofit Energy Efficiency Act that I’ve worked on with Senator John Hoeven from North Dakota.
+Another example is my Nonprofit Energy Efficiency Act, legislation I led with Senator John Hoeven of North Dakota, which was included in the Infrastructure Investment and Jobs Act of 2022.
 The bill empowers the nonprofit community to make energy-efficiency improvements and help both our environment and our local communities by promoting greater energy savings and efficiency.

 - Strengthening and protecting our waterways.
 Minnesota is home to the headwaters of the Mississippi River and to Lake Superior, the largest of the Great Lakes and the largest freshwater lake in the world.
 These critical waterways are vital to Minnesota’s environment and economy.
 Our state’s lakes and rivers provide drinking water and recreational opportunities and we must commit to keeping aquatic invasive species out of them.
 Protecting our waterways also means providing communities with clean drinking water infrastructure and flood protection.
 Many rural communities across Minnesota are unable to shoulder the financial burden of upgrading or reconstructing key infrastructure projects.
 Without investment in water and wastewater infrastructure, overflows of stormwater and other pollution will threaten our waterways, beaches, and public health.
-That’s why we need to invest in the proper infrastructure to keep communities strong and help them continue to grow.
-I have supported legislation to provide additional support for communities to maintain, upgrade, and improve drinking water, wastewater, and water navigation infrastructure, including legislation to make these systems more resilient to the impacts of climate change.
+That’s why I strongly supported the Infrastructure Investment and Jobs Act, which invests in the proper infrastructure to maintain, upgrade, and improve drinking water, wastewater, and water navigation infrastructure, including legislation to make these systems more resilient to the impacts of climate change.

 - Protecting the Great Lakes and the Mississippi River.
 As one of the Vice Chairs of the Senate Great Lakes Task Force, I have consistently worked to protect the Great Lakes by reauthorizing the previous Administration’s proposed funding cuts for the Great Lakes Restoration Initiative, which helps accelerate projects that protect and restore the Great Lakes ecosystem.
-I am the lead sponsor of the Great Lakes Fish and Wildlife Restoration Act, which provides the U.S. Fish and Wildlife Service with the authority and funding to perform a range of research, restoration, and conservation activities in the Great Lakes basin.
+The Infrastructure Investment and Jobs Act invests $1 billion in the clean-up and restoration of the Great Lakes’ most environmentally degraded sites.
+These projects are already providing cleaner water and a healthier environment.
+I also am the lead sponsor of the Great Lakes Fish and Wildlife Restoration Act, which provides the U.S. Fish and Wildlife Service with the authority and funding to perform a range of research, restoration, and conservation activities in the Great Lakes basin.

 - Keeping invasive species out of our waters.
 I have worked on bipartisan bills to prohibit the importation and transportation of invasive carp.
 I spearheaded and passed legislation to prevent the spread of invasive carp in Minnesota’s waterways by authorizing the Army Corps of Engineers to close the Upper St. Anthony Falls Dam.
 I have supported funding critical research and educational efforts to develop new methods and techniques to prevent the rapid spread of invasive species in our lakes and rivers.
 I also joined senators in introducing legislation to help the Army Corps of Engineers evaluate a hydrologic barrier to block the spread of invasive carp in the waterways connecting the Great Lakes and alternatives for boating traffic.

 - Improving our water infrastructure.
 Every two years since 2014, I have worked to pass a Water Resources Development Act (WRDA) that included provisions vital to Minnesota.
 This legislation has made crucial investments in our water infrastructure, including the Port of Duluth, upgrades to locks and dams on the inland waterway system, and infrastructure for critical flood protection, including for Fargo-Moorhead and Roseau.
+In 2022, Senator John Hoeven of North Dakota and I secured $437 million for the construction of permanent flood protection for more than 200,000 people in the Red River Valley.
 I strongly support the Environmental Protection Agency’s Clean Water and Drinking Water State Revolving Funds, which provide communities low-cost financing for a wide range of water quality infrastructure projects including water and wastewater plant improvements.
-I have also worked to ensure that USDA’s Rural Development is funding these critical projects through the Water and Wastewater Loan and Grant program.
+I have also worked to ensure that the Department of Agriculture’s Rural Development is funding these critical projects through the Water and Wastewater Loan and Grant program.

 I will continue pursuing responsible policies that keep our waters clean and clear of invasive species like invasive carp and zebra mussels, while also supporting our shipping, boating, fishing, and outdoor recreational industries.

 - Conserving natural resources.
 Federal conservation programs through the Department of Agriculture and the Department of the Interior provide tools for farmers, ranchers, and landowners in Minnesota to conserve sensitive lands, provide for wildlife habitat, and promote farming practices that reduce soil erosion and improve air and water quality.
 Minnesota consistently ranks as one of the top states in the country for conservation program enrollment.
-The Farm Bill protects the important programs Minnesota producers use to keep our soil healthy and our water clean.
+The Farm Bill protects the important programs Minnesota producers use to keep our soil healthy and our water clean, and the Inflation Reduction Act provides $19.5 billion for agricultural conservation efforts, including over $18 billion in additional funding for existing Farm Bill working lands conservation programs.
 As a member of the Senate Agriculture, Nutrition, and Forestry Committee, I am committed to strengthening our conservation programs and have worked to provide significant new investments in the conservation of working and retired lands.